luizhlelis/trace-context-w3c/README.md

 tracestate: congo=t61rcWkgMzE
 ```

-any other user-supplied information (different from vendor-specific info) shoud be added in the [baggage](https://w3c.github.io/baggage/) field, that's another standard which is in Working Draft (WD) step of the [w3c process](https://www.w3.org/2017/Process-20170301/#working-draft) (is not a w3c recomendation yet).
+any other user-supplied information (different from vendor-specific info) should be added in the [baggage](https://w3c.github.io/baggage/) field, that's another standard which is in Working Draft (WD) step of the [w3c process](https://www.w3.org/2017/Process-20170301/#working-draft) (is not a w3c recomendation yet).

 ## Trace Context: AMQP protocol